 In regards to dishing out the the strangers’ generosity experiment:

-Fact is, if you are “plain”, or not conventionally “pretty” (as described by the labels of the experimental subjects) you are naturally less likely to be a target.
+Fact is, if you are “plain”, or not conventionally “pretty” (as described by the labels of the experimental subjects) you’re naturally less likely to be a target, or as some call it, “bait.”
 When you are a target, people are also more likely to judge you for your book’s cover, this can be in a good way…or a bad way.
 Not to mention the other exciting ways in which being a target impacts someone in other situations- you could and could not use your imagination.

 I got a kick out of Mock’s perpetuation that beauty “opens doors.”
 Ha!
 I’ve been waiting for this one…

 Fast forward from junior high to a modern day in the life of a “hot girl.”
-My friends and I would frequent a certain college bar (that shall not be named #iykyk) in part because we didn’t have to wait in line since the owner’s “crush” on me leveraged us in- so quite literally, my looks were opening doors.
+My friends and I would frequent a popular college bar (that shall not be named #iykyk) in part because we didn’t have to wait in line since the owner had an eye for me which leveraged us in- so quite literally, my looks were opening doors.
 But what society fails to realize is that these aren’t exactly the opening of heaven’s gates.

-One of the bouncers later confessed to me that he and some other bouncers didn’t like it when I visited, because apparently it “jeopardized” their job, given that the owner was intimidated by his employees talking to me.
+One of the bouncers later confessed to me that he and some other bouncers would feel burdened by my visit, because it “jeopardized” their job, given that the owner was intimidated by his employees talking to me.
 Additionally, it was always suspicious how seemingly over protective they were when any guy tried to approach me; they’d get aggressive and threaten to kick them out (which they did) if the aspiring bachelor’s didn’t buzz off.

 I could write a pretty twisted book about all the stories under my belt, but those were just a few at beginner level, relatively speaking.
-The doors were opened for me, but into an uncomfortable environment that I’m now forced to avoid.
+The doors were opened for me, but into a toxic environment that I’m now forced to avoid.
+In short, pretty causes ugly consequences.

-If my “pretty privilege” allows me to reap some benefits in certain areas, good.
-Let me gain something out of the natural disaster, for goodness sake.
+If someone’s “pretty privilege” allows them to reap some benefits in certain areas, cool.
+Let them gain something out of the natural disaster, for goodness sake.

 Perceptions of so-called beauty are continuously evolving and culturally dependent.
 Pam Wright dug into the variety of different culture’s beauty standards spanning globally and historically, in her article “What Men Find Attractive in Different Parts of The World.”
 Not to say that men should be the Simon Cowell or Gordon Ramsey determiners of who gets judged to “have what it takes,” but men typically dominate most societies, and what they consider attractive.